AlexanderMaxRanabel/AlexanderMaxRanabel.github.io/README.md

 - Due to my inexperience with Frontend development I decided to just write plain markdown but i am planning to switch to Jekyll instead soon
 - God I wish there was a much faster way to deploy these

+19th of May 2023:
+- I am seriously considering switching to Radicle once i get the basics but there is some concerns like project discoverebilty

 # Random
 - QuteBrowser is not that good
 - Emacs > Vim.
 Vim users has an unnecesary supeority complex